-AASB 1060 is a separate disclosure standard that applies to the preparation of Tier 2 general purpose financial statements, within the differential reporting framework prescribed by AASB 1053.
+AASB 1060 is a separate disclosure standard that applies to the preparation of Tier 2 general purpose financial statements (GPFSs), within the differential reporting framework prescribed by AASB 1053 Application of Tiers of Australian Accounting Standards (AASB 1053).
+As the name suggests, it is applicable to for-profit and not-for-profit entities

 When applied, the AASB 1060 Simplified Disclosure framework replaces the current Reduced Disclosure Requirements (RDR) framework within Australian Accounting Standards.
-Put simply, AASB 1060 provides a single source of presentation and disclosure requirements for the preparation of Tier 2 general purpose financial statements.
+Put simply, AASB 1060 provides a single source of presentation and disclosure requirements for the preparation of Tier 2 GPFSs

-Importantly, the application of AASB 1060 does not change which entities are permitted to prepare Tier 2 general purpose financial statements (which is determined under the differential reporting framework prescribed by AASB 1053), and does not change the recognition and measurement requirements of Tier 2 general purpose reporting (which requires Tier 2 entities to comply with the recognition and measurement requirements specified by all Australian Accounting Standards and Interpretations).
+Importantly, the application of AASB 1060 does not change which entities are permitted to prepare Tier 2 GPFSs (which is determined under the differential reporting framework prescribed by AASB 1053) and does not change the recognition and measurement requirements of Tier 2 general purpose reporting (which requires Tier 2 entities to comply with the recognition and measurement requirements specified by all Australian Accounting Standards and Interpretations).

-The purpose of this publication is to illustrate the disclosure requirements of AASB 1060 that apply to for-profit and not-for-profit private sector entities.
-This publication does not illustrate the disclosure requirements that apply to not-for-profit public sector entities.
+The purpose of this publication is to illustrate the disclosure requirements of AASB 1060 that apply to for-profit and not-for-profit private sector entities from the mandatory application date of 1 July 2021.